 Keep the music going

 Many creative folks have had gigs cancelled at the last minute.
 You can support the music industry just by choosing to stream music by local artists.
 Create a #Lockdowngetdown playlist and share it with friends.
 If you’re able to, make a donation to an organisation like SupportAct.
-Or give to the Melbourne Symphony Orchestra – they’re even live streaming free concerts every Thursday to keep the music going.
+Or give to the Melbourne Symphony Orchestra – they’re even live streaming free concerts to keep the music going.

 Treat yourself to after-work-at-home drinks

 Make yourself a cocktail just the way they serve them at Bar Americano.
 They have five different take-home cocktails available online, ready to pour.
 Just add ice.
 You can get handcrafted small-batch gin delivered to your door from Little Lon Distilling Co.
 Or add a bottle of wine from King and Godfree to your next Uber Eats or Deliveroo order.

 Dust off that old CD or record player, and escape the online overload.
 Basement Discs have a great selection and offer both phone and online ordering (with free shipping).
 Wax Museum Records delivers the best beats to your door, as well as turntable accessories and vinyl care products.
 And if you don’t have the right gear, browse the selection from JB Hifi.

 Check some titles off your must-read list.
 Order a best-seller, old classic or maybe a true-crime novel.
 Readings Book and Music and Metropolis Bookshop both have delivery offers available.
 Find more page-turners with our guide to independent bookstores offering online delivery.